metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 Optional:

+- `device` (String) The name of a device to send the notification to
 - `expire` (String) How long your notification will continue to be retried for, unless the user acknowledges the notification.
 - `html` (Boolean) Whether notification message is HTML or plain text.
 - `http_config` (Attributes) HTTP client configuration. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--http_config))